-If you want to be a good structural engineer, the idea of the modulus of resilience is the must for you.
+If you want to be a good structural engineer, the idea of the modulus of resilience is a must for you.
 Resilience is actually is a term of materials science.
 The capability of a body to imbibe energy, when the body deformed in its elastic limit.

 In this article, the term modulus of resilience will discuss broadly.
 Stay with us to enrich your civil engineering knowledge.
 Cheers!!